Application deadline

 - Data-Driven Systems: is an advanced research-focused module that presents the foundations of distributed systems and techniques that process data.

-- Discrete Optimization: covers the theory, tools and technologies developed and used to solve problems in Integer Programming and Combinatorial Optimization.
+- Discrete Optimisation: covers the theory, tools and technologies developed and used to solve problems in Integer Programming and Combinatorial Optimisation.

 - Machine Learning Algorithms: covers the essential theory and algorithms, including mathematical foundations, and methodological approaches, using a variety of regression, classification and unsupervised approaches.